GnanaPrakashSG2004/Pose_Shape_Optimisation_Pipeline/README.md

 - `plotKpLocalization.m`: Plots the predicted image coordinates of the keypoints of the car on the image of the car
 - `reorientDeformationVectors.m`: Reorients the deformation vectors based on the standards followed in the KITTI dataset
 - `reorientMeanShape.m`: Reorients the mean shape vector based on the standards followed in the KITTI dataset
-- `rescaleKpData.m`: Resizes the image coordinates so that the coordinates are relative to the original image of the car and not just the scaled bounding box of the car, with dimensions 64*64
 - `scaleMeanShape.m`: Scales the dimensions of the mean shape vector based on given average dimensions of the car
 - `seqFrmId.m`: Helper script to return the `seq`, `frm` and `id` arrays used in all other files
 - `trackletInstances.m`: Returns an array containing 8 attributes for each of the required instances